In-Vitro Fertilization (IVF)

 1. Ovarian Stimulation:

-The first stage in the IVF process involves injecting a hormone that stimulates multiple egg production in your ovaries.
+First stage in the IVF process involves injecting a hormone that stimulates multiple egg production in your ovaries.
 The hormonal injection prepares your ovaries to release multiple eggs at once, increasing the chances of your conception.

 2. Egg Retrieval: